May 15, 2026 6 min read Women's Health

 Restorative and nervous system work

 New mothers are running on cortisol and adrenaline.
 Restorative yoga — long, supported holds — and pranayama actively down-regulate the nervous system.
-Many new mothers report this as the most valuable part of postpartum yoga: finally feeling their body relax.
+Many new mothers report this as the most valuable part of motherhood fitness: finally feeling their body relax.

 Poses That Are Safe Early On (Weeks 6–12)